Identification of MHC Alleles Associated with Disease Resistance/Susceptibility in Smallholder Cattle in Zambia

-• Isaac Kombe Silwamba Livestock Services Cooperative Society
+• Isaac Kombe Silwamba Livestock Laboratory, Department of Technical Services, Livestock Services Cooperative Society, Pamodzi Highway, Showgrounds, Lusaka, Zambia

-Keywords: Major Histocompatibility complex; Bovine leukaemia virus (BLV); Foot and Mouth disease; Mastitis; Theileriosis
+Keywords: Major Histocompatibility Complex, Bovine Leukaemia Virus, Foot and Mouth Disease, Mastitis, Theileriosis

 Abstract

-Background: The occurrence of Major Histocompatibility complex (MHC) alleles associated with disease resistance/susceptibility in African cattle is ill-defined.
-Methods: Herein, we used manual annotation to identify animals possessing MHC alleles associated with disease resistance/susceptibility from a database of alleles sequenced from 846 cattle in Zambia.
-Results: Overall, we found 28 (3.3%), 21 (2.6%), 55 (6.5%), and 15 (1.8%) animals with resistance alleles to Mastitis, BLV, Theileriosis, FMD, and 39 (4.6%) animals susceptibility alleles to Dermatophilosis, respectively.
-Conclusion: This study provides the first evidence of resistance/susceptibility alleles in smallholder cattle in Zambia and the data could aid strategies for breeding cattle with enhanced resistance to disease in endemic countries.
+The occurrence of Major Histocompatibility Complex (MHC) alleles associated with resistance to Mastitis, Bovine Leukaemia Virus (BLV), Theileriosis, Foot and Mouth Disease (FMD) and susceptibility Dermatophilosis in African cattle is ill defined.
+The researchers used manual annotation to screen for five MHC alleles previously known to be associated with resistance/susceptibility to these diseases from a database of alleles sequenced from 846 cattle in Zambia.
+Overall, the researchers found twenty-eight (3.3%), twenty-one (2.6%), fifty-five (6.5%), and fifteen (1.8%) animals with resistance alleles to Mastitis, BLV, Theileriosis, FMD; and thirty-nine (4.6%) animals with susceptibility alleles to Dermatophilosis, respectively.
+This study provides the first evidence of resistance/susceptibility alleles in smallholder cattle in Zambia and the data could aid strategies for breeding cattle with enhanced resistance to disease in endemic countries.

 References